DGTV11/StudyCopilot/README.md

 ollama pull mistral
 ollama pull nomic-embed-text
 ```
-note: nomic-embed-text isn't being used yet so there is no need to pull it for now.
+Note: nomic-embed-text isn't being used yet so there is no need to pull it for now.

 ## Usage
 1) Run the program